Curb Appeal Tips that will get Buyers in the Door

 Driveway and sidewalk curb appeal

-• Power wash driveways and sidewalks to remove stains and debris.
+- Power wash driveways and sidewalks to remove stains and debris.
 For cement driveways, use a pressure washer with at least 3,000 PSI.
-Remove grease stains first by soaking in cat litter or sawdust overnight, or use a concrete degreaser.
+Remove grease stains by soaking in cat litter or sawdust overnight, or use a concrete degreaser.

-• Replace missing or damaged pavers or bricks on walkways and patios.
-Sometimes you can salvage pavers and bricks by just flipping them over, saving yourself a little money.
+- Replace missing or damaged pavers or bricks on walkways and patios.
+Sometimes you can salvage pavers and bricks by flipping them over.

-• Repair concrete or pavement cracks with patching kits.
+- Repair concrete or pavement cracks with a patching kit.
 For asphalt or blacktop, try "Black Jack Blacktop Ultra-Maxx 1000 Driveway Filler and Sealer."
 For concrete, try "Quikrete Concrete Crack Seal."

-• Kill and remove weeds growing from cracks and along the edges of driveways and sidewalks.
-Use an edger to make a neat sharp line.
+- Remove weeds growing from cracks and along the edges of driveways and sidewalks.
+Use an edger to make a neat line.

 Curb appeal home staging tips

-• Flank the front door with large containers of flowers or potted trees.
-Or go vertical by hanging pots of flowers or ferns on each side.
+- Flank the front door with large containers of flowers or potted trees.
+Or hang potted flowers or ferns on each side.

-• Or, flank the bottom of the porch steps with a pair of tall urns; fill them with spiked plants, shrubs or topiary.
+- Flank the bottom of the porch steps with tall urns; fill with spiked plants, shrubs or topiary.

-• Place an arbor at the end of the walkway, or near the entry for old-world charm.
+- Place an arbor at the end of the walkway, or near the entry for an old-world charm.

-• Add shutters in a complementary color as exterior window treatments.
+- Add shutters in a complementary color to the house.

-• Attach planter boxes to porch railings or under windows; fill with flowers or greenery to brighten the exterior.
-For winter showings, fill with evergreens, like cedar boughs.
+- Attach planter boxes to porch railings or under windows; fill with flowers or greenery to brighten the exterior.
+For winter showings, use evergreens.

-• Plant clusters of flowers beneath trees, at the base of the mailbox, along the walkway.
+- Plant clusters of flowers at the base of trees, the mailbox or along the walkway.

-• Be sure that your mailbox is in good condition.
-Repaint or replace it, if needed.
+- Be sure that your mailbox is in good condition.
+Repaint or replace, if needed.

-• String elegant white lights around the deck or front porch for evening viewings.
+- String elegant white lights around the deck or front porch eaves for evening viewings.

 Watch the video below by Askthebuilder.com demonstrating how to repair cracks in asphalt.
-He has a good tip for camouflaging cracks as well.
+He has a great tip for camouflaging cracks as well.

 Return from curb appeal tips that will get buyers in the door to home page.